chinapedia/wikipedia.abstract.en/Page/Transport_in_Thailand.md

 Airports

 As of 2012, Thailand had 103 airports with 63 paved runways, in addition to 6 heliports.
-The busiest airport in the county is Bangkok's Suvarnabhumi Airport.thai_airways_b747-400_hs-tgj_arp.jpg of the national carrier Thai Airways.]]
-Suvarnabhumi_Airport_inside.jpg, Thailand.]]
+The busiest airport in the county is Bangkok's Suvarnabhumi Airport. of the national carrier Thai Airways.]] , Thailand.]]

 MAJOR INTERNATIONAL AIRPORTS